Easy Living owes Billie Holiday for giving it voice

 Following Holiday's footsteps, such artists as Ella Fitzgerald, Peggy Lee, Chet Baker, and Wardell Gray covered Easy Living and by doing so contributed to it becoming a jazz standard.

-In 1955, iconic trumpeter Miles Davis also recorded a great version of the song with an offbeat arrangenment and breezy rhythm section provided by the drummer Elvin Jones, vibraphonist Teddy Charles, trombonist Britt Woodman, and bassist Charles Mingus:
+In 1955, iconic trumpeter Miles Davis also recorded a great version of the song with an offbeat arrangement and breezy rhythm section provided by the drummer Elvin Jones, vibraphonist Teddy Charles, trombonist Britt Woodman, and bassist Charles Mingus: